Montreal-based vocalist Karen Myatt has her grandmother to thank for her love of music.

 “She turned me on to the American Songbook when I was a youngster.
 That, in turn, led me to discover jazz, blues, gospel, soul, and rock music.”

-After training at the Randolph Academy in Toronto and graduating from the American Musical and Dramatic Academy in New York City, Myatt performed across North and South America.
+After training at the Randolph Academy in Toronto and graduating from the American Musical and Dramatic Academy in New York City, Myatt performed across North and South America, as well as Europe.

-Her first full-length album – Enchanté (2014) – was recorded in her hometown of Halifax, and features Holly Arsenault (piano), David Langstroth (double bass) and Brock Caldwell (drums).
+Her first full-length album – Enchanté (2014) – features Holly Arsenault (piano), David Langstroth (double bass) and Brock Caldwell (drums).

-Her latest effort – Femoir – was recorded at The Sonic Temple Recording Studio in Halifax and was engineered by Darren van Niekerk.
-The album was mixed and mastered by Christian St. Germain at Studio 360 in Montreal.
+Her latest effort – Femoir – was recorded and engineered by Darren van Niekerk in Halifax, NS.
+The album was mixed and mastered by Christian St. Germain at Studio 360 in Montreal, QC.

 Some of Canada’s most renowned musicians appear on the new recording, including Chris Mitchell (saxophone), Matt Myer (trumpet), Lisa MacDougall (keyboards), Adam Fine (bass), Geoff Arsenault (drums), Shimon Walt (cello) and Jennifer Jones (violin).

 Along with nine unique takes on classic and contemporary songs, Femoir features five original tracks co-written by Myatt and Montreal composer J. Rimbaudelaire.

 “Femoir was conceived at a small café in Rome,” shares Myatt.
 “It might have been the cappuccino or the cannoli, but something special there gave birth to the project.”

 She notes that the album’s 14 tracks celebrate the feminine spirit.